nengkya/push_back/readme.md

 [malloc char *](https://csnotes.medium.com/malloc-in-c-for-int-and-char-c3677b857b65])
 <br>
 ```$ git --rebase origin master```
-changing the base of your branch from one commit to another making it appear as if you'd created your branch from a different commit.
+Changing the base of your branch from one commit to another making it appear as if you'd created your branch from a different commit.
 Internally, Git accomplishes this by creating new commits and applying them to the specified base.